 We account for uncertainty in income taxes in accordance with accounting guidance on income taxes.
 The guidance provides that a tax benefit from an uncertain tax position may be recognized when it is more likely than not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits.
-Income tax positions must meet a more-likely-than-not recognition threshold at the effective date to be recognized upon the adoption of accounting guidance on income taxes and in subsequent periods.
+Income taxes and in subsequent periods.
 This guidance also addresses measurement, derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 See Note 11.
 "Income Taxes" for additional information.